john12gate/alx-low_level_programming_Package-1/README.md

-A README File for if--else in c
+A README File for Debugging